 Assistance Animal Pass

-An assistance animal is trained, like a Guide Dog, to assist you in alleviating or managing the effects of a disability or condition.
+An assistance animal is trained, like a Guide Dog, to help you ease or manage the effects of a disability or condition.

 Not all animals are assistance animals, even if they assist you in some way.
 Companion, therapy and facility animals are not considered assistance animals.
 House training and general obedience aren’t enough to qualify your animal for an Assistance Animal Pass.